 When I am in the mood for a bit of a laugh I sometimes seek out Áramótaskaupið which is a comedy sketch show that is broadcast on New Years Eve in Iceland.
 You can find episodes on Youtube.
 They are quite silly!
 The clip below from 2014 takes the piss out of stupid tourists and it is in English.

-There are some really funny sketches in the episode below.
-The one at 2 mins 24 secs makes me laugh and so does the bride and groom sketch at 7 mins 50, and you do not need to understand any Icelandic!
+There are some really funny and revolting sketches in the episode below from 2016.
+The sketch at 2 mins 24 secs is my favrit!
+The pregnancy sketch at 6 mins 22 immediately followed by the bride and groom sketch is also worth checking out.
+You don’t really need to understand Icelandic!